 Through working and studying, I realised that being a lawyer wasn’t for me and that there are other ways to win hearts and minds.
 While I’ve spent the last 14 years as an advocate against poverty and homelessness, the desire to change the world through storytelling has only got stronger.

-I now live in Porepunkah in the Alpine Valley of North East Victoria, Australia with my husband, daughter, two dogs and seven chooks.
-When I’m not doing the whole mum thing, working at a homelessness agency, renovating our farmhouse or trying to do laundry bleary-eyed at midnight, I am writing.
+I now live in Porepunkah in the Alpine Valley of North East Victoria, Australia with my husband, two children, two dogs and seven chooks.
+When I’m not doing the whole mum thing, working at a welfare agency, renovating our farmhouse or trying to do laundry bleary-eyed at midnight, I am writing.
 With two series on the go, and a mind full of ideas, I’ve got a bit going on.